Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization

 Performing a recovery operation based on this decoding result leads to a logical error.
 On the other hand, when the deflagging procedure is performed for this error event, it becomes the central figure in Fig.~\ref{fig:deflag_decode}(\hyperref[fig:deflag_decode]{b}).
+Note that the Pauli operators applied in the deflagging procedure here are $X$ type, because we are considering the case of $X$ error correction in this example.
 Decoding with the weights determined by the conditional error probabilities in Fig.~\ref{fig:deflag_estimate}(\hyperref[fig:deflag_estimate]{b}) estimates an error event on the rightmost figure of Fig.~\ref{fig:deflag_decode}(\hyperref[fig:deflag_decode]{b}).
 This leads to a successful error correction.
 What we have explained above is just one typical example, so we compare the logical error rates to verify if the deflagging procedure improves the performance.
 Fig.~\ref{fig:square_octagonal_error_rate_without_deflagging_z} shows the logical $Z$ error rates for the (4.8.8) color code in cases where the deflagging procedure is performed and not performed.
 Fig.~\ref{fig:square_octagonal_error_rate_without_deflagging_z} indicates that the deflagging procedure improves the logical error rates.